becxer/instantcode/README.md

 # instantcode
-Run the code which is in clipboard and put result to clipboard
+Run the code which is in the clipboard and put result into clipboard

 ### how to use this